babycourageous/renedellefont.com/src/writing/svelte-tetris-part-six.md

 And voila!

-{% 'svelte-tetris-statistics-scaled.png', 'The Statistics window in all its glory.', 'The statistics window in all its glory' %}
+{% figure 'svelte-tetris-statistics-scaled.png', 'The Statistics window in all its glory.', 'The statistics window in all its glory' %}

 ## Final Tweaks